 Although this is an early estimate of the likely impact, this is a very encouraging indication, suggesting that all the effort spent by the teams and participants who took part in the ODCS will have a positive impact on the economy.
 Beyond the economic impact, PwC also looked at the broader social and environmental impacts of the ODCS, and again it looks likely we will see a positive impact here.
 The programme was originally designed to support ambitious teams to use open data for social good, so it is rewarding to think that there will be longer term social impact from the products and services which came out of the Challenge.
 Having worked closely with the teams, we had a suspicion this was the case, but it’s also nice to have this validation from an external party.

 Obviously the true test of the impact of the finalists and winners will be to see how they fare over the next couple of years and we look forward to seeing how they do.
-We have also launched today a new standalone website for the ODCS which contains all of our resources from the first series in one place.
-It sets out what the benefits are of running an open data challenge and highlights the seven winners.
-You might also be interested to read our updated Handbook which now includes details of PiC who won the Jobs Open Data Challenge and our impact statement.
+You might be interested to read our updated Handbook which now includes details of PiC who won the Jobs Open Data Challenge and our impact statement.
 If you’re interested in running an open data challenge please do get in touch with us by hitting the Get Involved button on our new website and we’d be happy to explore options.